The Sheltie FAQ

-Our official Sheltie FAQ covers all the common questions about raising a Sheltie puppy or rescue dog and giving him a healthy, happy life.
+Our Sheltie FAQ covers all the common questions about raising a Sheltie puppy or rescue dog and giving it a healthy, happy life.

 Housebreaking a puppy is one of the major challenges of dog ownership, particularly for first-time owners.
-It means teaching your pet pooch to do his business outside and not all over your prized living room rug.
+It means teaching your Sheltie to poo and wee outside and not all over your prized living room rug.

 Housebreaking begins the very first day you bring your puppy home, so be sure to do your research ahead of time.
-New dog owners should check out The Ultimate House Training Guide for a comprehensive housebreaking routine.
-Let me assure you that putting the time in as a puppy is well worth it, and once your Sheltie "gets it" you'll very suddenly have an excellent housetrained dog.
-Putting it off till they're older just leads to more messes in the long run, so start as early as you can!
+Check out The Ultimate House Training Guide for a comprehensive housebreaking routine.
+Once your Sheltie understands the rules you'll very suddenly have an excellent housetrained dog.
+Putting it off till they're older just leads to more messes in the long run, so start as early as you can.

-Shelties are very sensitive dogs and are highly responsive to new tricks and training.
-You can use any kind of positive conditioning and reinforcement with them; this means praising the good behavior (the exact moment it happens) and ignoring the bad (physically turning away from the dog).
+Shelties are very intelligent and sensitive dogs and are highly responsive to new tricks and training.
+You can use any kind of positive conditioning and reinforcement with them.
+This means praising the good behavior (the exact moment it happens) and ignoring the bad (physically turning away from the dog).
 It's subtle - but they get it.

 Never use negative physical force to on your Sheltie.
-They will likely respond with fear, especially if they have any underlying anxieties (and many do, unless they have a wealth of socialization when young).
-There's never any need to shout either - when you're frustrated, the dog senses this too, and starts to doubt you as a good pack leader.
-Remember, a good leader is always calm, confident and assertive!
+They will likely respond with fear, especially if they have any underlying anxieties.
+There's never any need to shout either.
+When you're frustrated, your Sheltie senses this, and starts to doubt you as a confident pack leader.
+A good leader is always calm, confident and assertive.

 Like all dog breeds, Sheltie puppies should spend the first 7-8 weeks of life with mom and the rest of the litter.
 This gives them crucial socialization skills (how to share, how to play nice, when rough is too rough).
 If they don't learn these skills, they can develop all sorts of social problems, including fearfulness of other dogs and people.